hubery05/Robot-Planning-and-Control/README.md

-## Trajectory Optimization and Situational Analysis Framework for Autonomous Overtaking with Visibility Maximization
+## 2019-Trajectory Optimization and Situational Analysis Framework for Autonomous Overtaking with Visibility Maximization

 ### IV.
 BEHAVIORAL PLANNER